openownership/data-standard/docs/schema/concepts.rst

 - linking entities and persons via relationships
 - publishing information updates

-See :ref:`record-identifiers` for full requirements.
+See :any:`record-identifiers` for full requirements.

 Linking entities and persons via relationships
 ++++++++++++++++++++++++++++++++++++++++++++++